 While dense and sparse retrievers are computationally faster, the subsequent re-ranking process is computationally intensive.
-Unlike embedding models, which independently embed each document and query into vectors and compute similarity using a distance metric, the re-ranker processes query-document pairs to directly output a similarity score.
+Unlike embedding models, which independently embed each document and query into vectors and compute similarity using a distance metric, the re-ranker processes each query-document pair jointly to directly output a similarity score.
 The computational cost of these pairwise comparisons limits re-ranking to small candidate subsets, making the initial retrieval stage essential for filtering documents.

 Ranking.
-We conducted experiments with various re-ranking models (see Appendix C for discussion).
-Based on these experiments, we select BAAI/bge-reranker-v2-gemma [11, 12], an LLM-based cross encoder built on Gemma [31].
-To balance cost and performance, we re-rank a candidate pool consisting of the top 100 documents from dense retrieval and the top 30 from BM25 retrieval.
-We favor the former due to its stronger individual performance (see Section 4).
-This set of candidates is scored by the re-ranker, and the top five results are returned as the pipeline output.
+We evaluated various re-ranking models (see Appendix C) and selected BAAI/bgereranker-v2-gemma [11, 12], an LLM-based cross encoder built on Gemma [31], as it performed best.
+To balance cost and performance, we re-rank the top 100 dense and top 30 BM25 candidates, favoring the former due to stronger individual performance (see Section 4).
+Empirically, increasing the number of BM25 candidates beyond 30 did not improve re-ranking performance but substantially increased computational cost, whereas increasing the dense candidates to 100 led to substantial gains.
+After removing duplicates within the 130 candidates for each query, the re-ranker scores all remaining candidates from scratch, and the top five results are returned as output.